shaunpwilkinson/aphid/cran-comments.md

-This is a resubmission addressing Kurt's request to edit on syntax in
-Description:

-> PLs write
->
->   Designed for ...
->
->
->   Contains ...

-These have been changed as requested.
+This is a patch release, internalizing a function that was erroneously exported in the initial CRAN release.

 ## Test environments
  * local ubuntu 16.04 x86_64-pc-linux-gnu; R version 3.4.0
  * travis-ci ubuntu 12.04.5 x86_64-pc-linux-gnu; R 3.4.0
- * winbuilder devel (2017-06-21 r72825)
+ * winbuilder devel (2017-07-05 r72891)

 ## R CMD check results
 There were no ERRORs or WARNINGs. there was one NOTE.